-This culminating experience is for students in a double certification track, for example secondary or elementary with General Special ED, involves a customized plan approved by the Coordinator and Director.
-The amount of time spent in a variety of settings and grade levels will be distributed so as to provide a full opportunity for teaching and learning in both areas of certification.
-Students seeking dual (more than one) certifications must enroll in this course for three consecutive sessions (ED565A, ED565B, and ED565C) for a total of 9 credits and 26 weeks.
-They will spend sixteen weeks in the first certification area, and then an additional 10 weeks in Special Education.
-The placements will be individually determined based on certification grade spans as well as field experience hours and locations, and must be approved by the Field Placement Coordinator and Director.
-Prerequisite: Completion of the Student Teaching application process.
+This culminating experience is for students in a dual licensure track, such as Elementary or Secondary Education with General Special Education.
+This track involves a customized plan approved by the Field/Clinical Placement Coordinator and Director.
+The amount of time spent in a variety of settings and grade levels will be distributed so as to provide a full opportunity for teaching and learning in both areas of licensure.
+Students seeking dual (more than one) licensure will spend sixteen weeks in the first licensure area, and then an additional 10 weeks in Special Education.
+The placements will be individually determined based on licensure grade spans as well as field/ clinical experience hours and locations and must be approved by the Field/Clinical Placement Coordinator and Director. ¬¬Prerequisite: Completion of the Student Teaching/Clinical Practice application process.